-- For the Sub-Funds Skagen Kon-Tiki lux, Skagen Focus Lux, Skagen Global Lux and Skagen m2 Lux:
+For the Sub-Funds Skagen Kon-Tiki lux, Skagen Focus Lux, Skagen Global Lux and Skagen m2 Lux:

-The Investment Manager considers sustainability risks in its investment process.
-For further details on how the Sub-Fund deals with sustainability risks, please consult the Investment Manager's webpage and the Storebrand Asset Management Sustainable Investment Policy.
+The Investment Manager and the Sub-Investment Manager consider sustainability risks in their investment processes.
+For further details on how the Sub-Fund deals with sustainability risks, please consult the Sub-Investment Manager's webpage and the Storebrand Asset Management Sustainable Investment Policy.